-Already, the electronic brains of the most advanced robotic models surpass human intelligence and are able to do things that will make some of us shudder uncomfortably.
-But what is your reaction going to be after learning about recent advances in robotics and artificial intelligence?
+The electronic brains of the most advanced robotic models already surpass human intelligence and are able to do things that will make some of us shudder uncomfortably.
+But what is your reaction going to be after learning about recent advances in artificial intelligence and robotics?

 5. Schizophrenic robot